GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Results

 \textbf{\VDES:}

 Our quasar-subtracted cube for \VDES\ also reveals three extended narrow-line emission regions, with their \oiiia\ flux and integrated spectra shown in Figure \ref{fig:VDESRegions}.
-The extracted flux values are given in Table \ref{tab:HostFlux}, with flux ratios and derived physical properties in Table \ref{tab:HostProperties}.
+The \oiiia\ maps made using the higher spatial resolution 0.05''/pix cubes (Figure \ref{fig:OIII0p05Cube}) expose a fourth emission line region, separated by only $\sim0.37''$ or 2 kpc (quasar peak to companion peak) to the south-southwest of the quasar.
+This is so close to the quasar host that in the 0.1''/pix cubes this appears to be one elongated host galaxy.
+Using the spatial structure from the higher resolution cube, we define four region ellipses from which we extract the spectra in each region.
+Thus, while the 0.1''/pix cubes can barely distinguish the host and this nearby companion galaxy, using the additional spatial information from the higher resolution cubes we are able to more accurately measure the host galaxy properties from the 0.1''/pix cubes, excluding the additional flux from the nearby companion.
+The extracted flux values from each of the four region ellipses are given in Table \ref{tab:HostFlux}, with their flux ratios and derived physical properties in Table \ref{tab:HostProperties}.
 Our kinematic maps for the subtracted cube, showing the flux of the lines, their relative velocity, and linewidth in each spaxel are shown in Figure \ref{fig:VDESMapsQSO} for the N\&B quasar subtraction and Figure \ref{fig:MapsBroad} for the BLR quasar subtraction.

-Region 1 is a companion galaxy to the South-West of the quasar.
-The ellipse defining this region in Figure \ref{fig:VDESRegions} is offset $1.03''$ from the quasar position.
-In WMAP9 cosmology at $z=6.854$, $1''=5.429$ kpc, and so this offset is 5.61 kpc, quasar-to-centre.
-For reference, the region ellipse that we have fit by eye has $a=0.878''=4.77$ kpc, $b=0.598''=3.25$ kpc and a PA of 0 degrees.
-By fitting a 2D Gaussian to the spatial distribution of the \oiiia\ flux in this region, we find that this region can be best described with a $\sigma_a=0.41''=2.23$ kpc, an axis ratio of 0.53, and a PA of -3.6 degrees.
-We note again that this is an unconvolved Gaussian fit to the observed shape.